 From Romans 12:4 it says as follows:

-“For as we have many members in one body, but the members do not all have the same function, so also we, the many, are one body in Christ, but individually members one of another.
-According to the grace given to us, we now have special gifts of grace:
+“For just as we have many members in one body, but the members do not all have the same function, so also we, who are many, are one body in Christ, but individually members one of another.
+Now according to the grace given to us we have excellent gifts of grace:

 If it is a prophetic word, let it be used according to faith;